 As per the Basel III Capital Regulations issued by RBI for banking institutions based on the Basel framework, banks need to use an approach that is risk sophisticated and commensurate to the risk profile of the institution.
-The Bank is currently performing risk measurement under the Basic Indicator Approach (BIA).
-The Bank also computes the capital requirements for Operational Risk under the Basic Indicator Approach and over a period of time shall move to the Standardized Approach after defining the Business Lines as per New Capital Adequacy Framework.
+The Bank is currently performing capital risk measurement under the Basic Indicator Approach (BIA) and over a period of time shall move to the Standardized Approach.